MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

     makewinpemedia /ufd C:\WinPE P:
     ```

     Where *P:* is the USB drive with the WinPE Partition.
-This command formats the partition and erase any data that's on it.
+This command formats the partition and erases any data that's on it.

 1. Move the USB flash drive from the technician PC to the reference device.